 For the sale of residential property, there are two common types of real estate purchase agreements: an offer to purchase real estate and a purchase and sale agreement.

 An offer to purchase real estate is just that: a written offer for the sale of property.
 These agreements are generally one or two pages and contain the “bare bones” terms of the sale.

 When the parties are ready to move forward with the sale, a purchase and sale agreement is generally negotiated and signed.
 This agreement contains more information on the sale of the property, which generally comes after the parties have had more time to seek financing and discuss the sale’s specific details.

 The most important thing to remember about real estate purchase agreements is that such agreements are generally binding contracts.
 If signed, a party is generally committed to selling or buying the property.
 There can be defenses to such agreements, but a seller or buyer should exercise extreme care in signing one of these agreements.

 Drafting Real Estate Purchase Agreements

-If you are involved in buying or selling real estate, hire a lawyer to assist you in drafting a real estate purchase agreement.
-An experienced attorney will know what to include in these agreements and how to include contingency clauses that excuse a party from performance if they are not able to buy or sell the property.
+If you are involved in buying or selling real estate, hire a lawyer to help you draft a real estate purchase agreement.
+An experienced attorney will know what to include in these agreements and how to include contingency clauses that excuse a party from performance if they cannot buy or sell the property.

 Enforcing or Defending a Real Estate Purchase Agreement

 If you need to enforce or defend a real estate purchase agreement, you need an experienced real estate litigation attorney on your side.
-An attorney will help you in determining the right cause of action for your case and know the ways that the legal system can protect your interest in the property while the legal case is ongoing.
+An attorney will help you determine the right cause of action for your case and know how the legal system can protect your interest in the property while the legal case is ongoing.

 If you need help with one of these cases, contact me for a consultation.